WilliamKinzig/Beep-Boop/README.md

 _{
   -Numbers that contain a 0 are replaced (all digits) with "Beep!"
   -Numbers that contain a 1 are replaced (all digits) with "Boop!"
   -Numbers divisible by 3 are replaced with "I'm sorry, Dave.
-I'm afraid I can't do that."This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have.
+I'm afraid I can't do that."

+  These exceptions are written from least to most important.

+    - The first exception should apply unless the second exception does, same with the second and third.
+    - For example, in your finished program the number 10 should be replaced with "Boop!", and the number 30 should be replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."
+  }_

+## Specs:
+_{
+  Behavior:
+  - Numbers that contain a 0 are replaced (all digits) with "Beep!"
+    - input: 1203
+    - output: Beep!

+    - Numbers that contain a 1 are replaced (all digits) with "Boop!"
+      - input: 1203
+      - output: Boop!

+    - Numbers divisible by 3 are replaced with: "I'm sorry, Dave.
+I'm afraid I can't do that."
+    - input: 1203
+    - output: "I'm sorry, Dave.
+I'm afraid I can't do that."
   }_

 ## Setup/Installation Requirements